• Skip to primary navigation

 2. Once they’re divided out, stretch them out into disks about as big as the palm of a hand.
 I like to stretch the edge a bit thinner, as that’s going to be gathered together.

-3. Add about 1 Tbsp of filling to the center of the disk.
+3. Add about 1 tablespoon of filling to the center of the piece of dough.

-4. Gather edges of the round and seal the filling in (like a drawstring bag).
+4. Wrap piroshki dough around the filling.
+I like to gather edges of the round and seal the filling in (like a drawstring bag).
 Try to squish some air out, as you go.

-5. Roll around between your hands a bit to get a uniform spherical shape, and place on a parchment lined baking sheet, gathered side down.
+5. Roll around between your hands a bit to get a uniform spherical shape, and place formed piroshki on a parchment lined baking sheet, gathered side down.

 6. Repeat with the rest of the dough/filling, leaving at least 2″ between dough balls.